robertostling/eflomal/README.md

 [efmaral](https://github.com/robertostling/efmaral), with the following main
 differences:
- * More compact data structures are used, so memory requirements are much lower (by orders of magnitude), at the cost of increasing the runtime by about three times (which still compares favorably to e.g. `fast_align`).
+ * More compact data structures are used, so memory requirements are much lower (by orders of magnitude).
- * Simulated annealing is used instead of sampling alignment variable marginals, this also reduces memory consumption at the cost of some accuracy.
+ * The estimation of alignment variable marginals is done one sentence at a time, which also saves a lot of memory at no detectable cost in accuracy.

 Technical details relevant to both `efmaral` and `eflomal` can be found in the following article: